codalnest/files/tax-code.md

 (a)  ``Interest on Foreign Loans. -`` A final withholding tax at the rate of twenty percent (20%) is hereby imposed on the amount of interest on foreign loans contracted on or after August 1, 1986;

-(b)  ``Intercorporate Dividends. -`` A final withholding tax at the rate of fifteen percent (15%) is hereby imposed on the amount of cash and/or property dividends received from a domestic corporation, which shall be collected and paid as provided in Section 57 (A) of this Code, subject to the condition that the country in which the nonresident foreign corporation is domiciled, shall allow a credit against the tax due from the nonresident foreign corporation taxes deemed to have been paid in the Philippines equivalent to twenty percent (20%), which represents the difference between the regular income tax of thirty-five percent (35%) and the fifteen percent (15%) tax on dividends as provided in this subparagraph: ``Provided``, that effective January 1, 2009, the credit against the tax due shall be equivalent to fifteen percent (15%), which represents the difference between the regular income tax of thirty percent (30%) and the fifteen percent (15%) tax on dividends;
+(b)  ``Intercorporate Dividends. -`` A final withholding tax at the rate of fifteen percent (15%) is hereby imposed on the amount of cash and/or property dividends received from a domestic corporation, which shall be collected and paid as provided in Section 57(A) of this Code, subject to the condition that the country in which the nonresident foreign corporation is domiciled, shall allow a credit against the tax due from the nonresident foreign corporation taxes deemed to have been paid in the Philippines equivalent to fifteen percent (15%), which represents the difference between the regular income tax and the fifteen percent (15%) tax on dividends as provided in this subparagraph: ``Provided``, That effective July 1, 2020, the credit against the tax due shall be equivalent to the difference between the regular income tax rate provided in Section 28(B)(1) of this Code and the fifteen percent (15%) tax on dividends; (``as amended by the RA 11534 - CREATE Act.``)

-(c)  ``Capital Gains from Sale of Shares of Stock not Traded in the Stock Exchange. -`` A final tax at the rates prescribed below is hereby imposed upon the net capital gains realized during the taxable year from the sale, barter, exchange or other disposition of shares of stock in a domestic corporation, except shares sold, or disposed of through the stock exchange:
+(c)  ``Capital Gains from Sale of Shares of Stock not Traded in the Stock Exchange. -`` A final tax at the rate of fifteen percent (15%) is hereby imposed upon the net capital gains realized during the taxable year from the sale, barter, exchange or other disposition of shares of stock in a domestic corporation, except shares sold, or disposed of through the stock exchange. (``as amended by the RA 11534 - CREATE Act.``)

-Not over P 100,000 ..........
-5%

-On any amount in excess of P 100,000 ..........
-10%

 SEC.
-29. ``Imposition of Improperly Accumulated Earnings Tax. -``
+29. ``Imposition of Improperly Accumulated Earnings Tax. -`` (``repealed by RA 11534 - CREATE Act.``)

-(A)  ``In General. -`` In addition to other taxes imposed by this Title, there is hereby imposed for each taxable year on the improperly accumulated taxable income of each corporation described in Subsection B hereof, an improperly accumulated earnings tax equal to ten percent (10%) of the improperly accumulated taxable income.

-(B) ``Tax on Corporations Subject to Improperly Accumulated Earnings Tax. -``

-(1)  ``In General. -`` The improperly accumulated earnings tax imposed in the preceding Section shall apply to every corporation formed or availed for the purpose of avoiding the income tax with respect to its shareholders or the shareholders of any other corporation, by permitting earnings and profits to accumulate instead of being divided or distributed.

-(2)  ``Exceptions. -`` The improperly accumulated earnings tax as provided for under this Section shall not apply to:

-(a) Publicly-held corporations;

-(b) Banks and other nonbank financial intermediaries; and

-(c) Insurance companies.

-(C) ``Evidence of Purpose to Avoid Income Tax. -``

-(1) ``Prima Facie Evidence. -`` The fact that any corporation is a mere holding company or investment company shall be ``prima facie`` evidence of a purpose to avoid the tax upon its shareholders or members.

-(2)  ``Evidence Determinative of Purpose. -`` The fact that the earnings or profits of a corporation are permitted to accumulate beyond the reasonable needs of the business shall be determinative of the purpose to avoid the tax upon its shareholders or members unless the corporation, by the clear preponderance of evidence, shall prove to the contrary.

-(D)  ``Improperly Accumulated Taxable Income. -`` For purposes of this Section, the term 'improperly accumulated taxable income' means taxable income adjusted by:

-(a) Income exempt from tax;

-(b) Income excluded from gross income;

-(c) Income subject to final tax; and

-(d) The amount of net operating loss carry-over deducted;

-And reduced by the sum of:

-(a) Dividends actually or constructively paid; and

-(b) Income tax paid for the taxable year.

-``Provided, however``, That for corporations using the calendar year basis, the accumulated earnings tax shall not apply on improperly accumulated income as of December 31, 1997.
-In the case of corporations adopting the fiscal year accounting period, the improperly accumulated income not subject to this tax, shall be reckoned, as of the end of the month comprising the twelve (12)-month period of fiscal year 1997-1998.

-(E)  ``Reasonable Needs of the Business. -`` For purposes of this Section, the term 'reasonable needs of the business' includes the reasonably anticipated needs of the business.

 SEC.
 30. ``Exemptions from Tax on Corporations. -``